Interview and Update on Ransomware Leader LockbitSupp

 In regard to cryptocurrency, NFTs, ICOs, and related exchanges – watch out for scammers who make big claims without details, white papers, filings, or explanations at all.
 No matter what the investment, find out how it works and ask questions about where your money is going.
 Honest investment managers or advisors want to share that information and will back it up with details in many documents and filings (FTC).

 Moreover, better blacklisting by crypto exchanges and banks is needed to stop these illicit transactions erroring on the side of compliance, and it requires us to pay more attention to knowing and monitoring our own social media baselines.
-If you are for and use crypto mixer and/or splitter services then you run the risk of having your digital assets mixed with dirty digital assets, you have extortion high fees, you have zero customer service, no regulatory protection, no decedent Terms of Service and/or Privacy Policy if any, and you have no guarantee that it will even work the way you think it will.
+If you are for and use crypto mixer and/or splitter services then you run the risk of having your digital assets mixed with dirty digital assets, you have extortion high fees, you have zero customer service, no regulatory protection, no decent Terms of Service and/or Privacy Policy if any, and you have no guarantee that it will even work the way you think it will.

 About the Author:

 Jeremy Swenson is a disruptive-thinking security entrepreneur, futurist/researcher, and senior management tech risk consultant.
 Over 17 years he has held progressive roles at many banks, insurance companies, retailers, healthcare orgs, and even governments including being a member of the Federal Reserve Secure Payment Task Force.
 Organizations relish in his ability to bridge gaps and flesh out hidden risk management solutions while at the same time improving processes.
 He is a frequent speaker, published writer, podcaster, and even does some pro bono consulting in these areas.
-As a futurist, his writings on digital currency, the Target data breach, and Google combing Google + video chat with Google Hangouts video chat have been validated by many.
+As a futurist, his writings on digital currency, the Target data breach, and Google combining Google + video chat with Google Hangouts video chat have been validated by many.
 He holds an MBA from St. Mary’s University of MN, an MSST (Master of Science in Security Technologies) degree from the University of Minnesota, and a BA in political science from the University of Wisconsin Eau Claire.

 Top 16 Ways SMBs Can Mitigate Cyber Risks and Threats.